konstantd/Active_Network_Synthesis_Filters/README.md

      <img src="/BP_Chebyshev/photos/BP_6.png"width = "80%">
 </p>

-Initially, we noticet frequencies 𝑓2 = 1483.33 𝐻𝑧, 𝑓3 = 317.54 𝐻𝑧, 𝑓4 = 2.55 𝑘𝐻𝑧, 𝑓5 = 3.06 𝑘𝐻𝑧, which are in the cut-off zone are "cut", ie they are eliminated in the output .
-At the output we have only one spike at the frequency of 𝑓1 = 875 𝐻𝑧 which is actually between 850 and 952.94 Hz, which it absolutely logical since our circuit is a bandpass filter.
+Initially, we noticet frequencies 𝑓2 = 1483.33 𝐻𝑧, 𝑓3 = 317.54 𝐻𝑧, 𝑓4 = 2.55 𝑘𝐻𝑧, 𝑓5 = 3.06 𝑘𝐻𝑧, which are in the cut-off zone are "cut", ie they are eliminated in the output.
+At the output we have only one spike at the frequency of 𝑓1 = 875 𝐻𝑧 which is actually between 850 and 952.94 Hz, which was expected since our circuit is a bandpass filter.
 Also, the correctness of the gain regulation is also observed.
 The magnitude of the spikes remaining at the output is approximately equal to its amplitude at the input, since we have a gain of 0dB.
 This concludes that the filter works correctly, as all requirements are met.